elisabethk-uvm/First-Project/README.md

    - Academic interests and achievements

 3. **Resume (`resume.html`)**
-   - Embedded PDF of my resume for easy viewing and download
+   - Embedded PDF of my resume

 4. **Contact (`contact.html`)**
    - Contact form integrated with Web3Forms for message submission
-   - Accessible and responsive design
+   - I will get email when people submit the form

 ## Usage
 - Open `index.html` in a web browser to start exploring the site.
-- Navigation links allow easy access to all pages.
+- Navigation links on the top left.
-- Contact form submissions are handled via Web3Forms.

 ## Deployment
 - Hosted on GitHub Pages: []